Taxis of New York City: Taxi of Tomorrow

-In 2007, city officials outlined a project to replace existing Ford Crown Victoria taxis—which were discontinued in 2011—and other taxis by 2014.
+In 2007, city officials outlined a project to replace existing Ford Crown Victoria taxis, the production of which was discontinued in 2011, and other taxis by 2014.
 In mid-2011, the TLC was to award an exclusive contract to sell and service taxicabs in New York City for 10 years.
 Karsan, Nissan, and Ford's bids were the three finalists, and all of their designs were based on small vans rather than sedans.
 The Karsan design was favorite among the New Yorkers.
-However, later was rejected due to doubts whether the company could "execute the project".
+However, the latter was rejected due to doubts whether the company could "execute the project".
 In the end, New York Mayor Michael Bloomberg announced the Nissan design as the winner to replace the city's 13,000 yellow cabs, to be phased in over five years starting in 2013.

 As of August 2013, manufacturing had begun in Cuernavaca, Mexico, where the stock NV200 is also assembled.
 Design features include room for four passengers, a transparent roof panel, independently controlled rear air conditioning, active carbon-lined headliner to help neutralize interior odors, along with antimicrobial easy-to-clean seat fabric, overhead reading lights, floor lighting, a mobile charging station, including a 12-volt electrical outlet and two USB ports, a flat passenger floor, a "low-annoyance" horn with exterior lights that indicate honking, hearing loop system, intercom and exterior lights that signal when door is opening.

 In 2011, New York City was sued by United Spinal Association for choosing an inaccessible "taxi of tomorrow".
 The Justice Department issued a "Statement of Interest", which was sent to the NY Federal District court, stating that, if the city did not mandate a wheelchair accessible taxi as the "taxi of tomorrow", it would be in violation of the Americans With Disabilities Act.
 On November 3–5, 2011, at the TLC's public design expo inviting the public to try out parked prototypes, the Taxis For All Campaign mounted a "Roll-In" protest.
 Under the eye of news media outside the Flatiron Building on Broadway at Fifth Avenue, wheelchair users tried in vain to use the future cabs.
-Mayor Bloomberg's sustained initiative to amend the law, so that licensed livery cabs may pick up street hails just as yellow medallion cabs do, requires the Governor's approval; but Governor Andrew Cuomo opposes the City's choice of a non-wheelchair-accessible yellow cab.
+Mayor Bloomberg's sustained initiative to amend the law, so that licensed livery cabs may pick up street hails just as yellow medallion cabs do, requires the Governor's approval; but Governor Andrew Cuomo opposes the city's choice of a non-wheelchair-accessible yellow cab.
 Thus, a compromise plan was announced in December 2011: the next 4,000 new medallions must go to accessible cabs, and the Governor will ratify the Mayor's initiative to let livery cars compete for street hails.